nigel-bruce-khan/BEASTLAB22/project-mp/report/README.md

 **d)**

-We compute the GFLOP/s by dividing the FLOP count obtained by PAPI, by the execution time and the scaling factor 10^-9.
+We computed the GFLOP/s with the FLOP count obtained by PAPI, divided by the execution time and the scaling factor 10^-9.
 This measurements were obtained exclusively for the main kernel as mentioned in part a.

-Our SIMD and intrinsic implementations showed no accuracy reductions , whereas for the blocking part some indexes were incorrect, hence our comments are based on the former two versions.
+Our SIMD and intrinsic implementations showed accurate results, whereas for the blocking part some indexes were incorrect, hence our comments are based on the former two versions.

-PAPI gave very accurate results for FLOPS (although it didn't seem to change value across implementations, which we still can't figure out).
+PAPI gave very accurate results for FLOPS (although it didn't seem to change value across implementations, which we still can't explain).

 FLOPS (Theoretical vs PAPI)
 - 128 -> 35970 | 35538 (error of 1.2% with respect to theoretical value)